YamamotoDesu/CinemaTime/README.md

     }

     #if os(watchOS)
-    guard WCSession.default.isComplicationEnabled else { // THe Apple Watch checks if the app is on the phone. return
+    guard WCSession.default.isCompanionAppInstalled else { // THe Apple Watch checks if the app is on the phone. return
     }
     #else